coq/coq/CONTRIBUTING.md

 We use GitLab mostly for its CI service.
 The [Coq organization on GitLab][GitLab-coq] hosts a number of CI/CD-only mirrors.
-If you are a regular contributor, you can request access to this organization (from the organization page): this will grant you permission to restart failing CI jobs.
+If you are a regular contributor, you can request access to it from [the organization page][GitLab-coq]: this will grant you permission to restart failing CI jobs.

 GitLab too has [extensive documentation][GitLab-doc], in particular on